ZinanHAN/CS231n_note/README.md

 ## Disclaimer

 This repository is for personal learning and reference only.
-Please **do not plagiarize** any assignment solutions if you are currently taking the course.

 ---